awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-cloudwatch.md

 ## Available Metrics<a name="event-publishing-retrieving-cloudwatch-metrics"></a>

 You can publish following Amazon SES email sending metrics to CloudWatch:
-+ **Sends** – The send request was successful and Amazon SES will attempt to deliver the message to the recipient’s mail server\. \(If account\-level or global suppression is being used, SES will still count it as a send, but delivery is suppressed\.\)
++ **Send** – The send request was successful and Amazon SES will attempt to deliver the message to the recipient’s mail server\. \(If account\-level or global suppression is being used, SES will still count it as a send, but delivery is suppressed\.\)
-+ **Rendering Failures** – The email wasn't sent because of a template rendering issue\.
++ **Rendering Failure** – The email wasn't sent because of a template rendering issue\.
 This event type can occur when template data is missing, or when there is a mismatch between template parameters and data\. \(This event type only occurs when you send email using the [https://docs.aws.amazon.com/ses/latest/APIReference/API_SendTemplatedEmail.html](https://docs.aws.amazon.com/ses/latest/APIReference/API_SendTemplatedEmail.html) or [https://docs.aws.amazon.com/ses/latest/APIReference/API_SendBulkTemplatedEmail.html](https://docs.aws.amazon.com/ses/latest/APIReference/API_SendBulkTemplatedEmail.html) API operations\.\)
-+ **Rejects** – Amazon SES accepted the email, but determined that it contained a virus and didn’t attempt to deliver it to the recipient’s mail server\.
++ **Reject** – Amazon SES accepted the email, but determined that it contained a virus and didn’t attempt to deliver it to the recipient’s mail server\.
-+ **Deliveries** – Amazon SES successfully delivered the email to the recipient's mail server\.
++ **Delivery** – Amazon SES successfully delivered the email to the recipient's mail server\.
-+ **Hard bounces** – The recipient's mail server permanently rejected the email\. \(*Soft bounces* are only included when Amazon SES fails to deliver the email after retrying for a period of time\.\)
++ **Hard bounce** – The recipient's mail server permanently rejected the email\. \(*Soft bounces* are only included when Amazon SES fails to deliver the email after retrying for a period of time\.\)
-+ **Complaints** – The email was successfully delivered to the recipient’s mail server, but the recipient marked it as spam\.
++ **Complaint** – The email was successfully delivered to the recipient’s mail server, but the recipient marked it as spam\.
-+ **Delivery Delays** – The email couldn't be delivered to the recipient’s mail server because a temporary issue occurred\.
++ **Delivery Delay** – The email couldn't be delivered to the recipient’s mail server because a temporary issue occurred\.
 Delivery delays can occur, for example, when the recipient's inbox is full, or when the receiving email server experiences a transient issue\.
-+ **Subscriptions** – The email was successfully delivered, but the recipient updated the subscription preferences by clicking `List-Unsubscribe` in the email header or the `Unsubscribe` link in the footer\.
++ **Subscription** – The email was successfully delivered, but the recipient updated the subscription preferences by clicking `List-Unsubscribe` in the email header or the `Unsubscribe` link in the footer\.
-+ **Opens** – The recipient received the message and opened it in their email client\.
++ **Open** – The recipient received the message and opened it in their email client\.
-+ **Clicks** – The recipient clicked one or more links in the email\.
++ **Click** – The recipient clicked one or more links in the email\.

 ## Available Dimensions<a name="event-publishing-retrieving-cloudwatch-dimensions"></a>